bradleymarques/custom-authentication-backend-django/README.md

 + Custom authorization schemes in Django
 + Building a custom REST API authentication backend in Django

+**If you want to skip all the details, there is also a TL;DR section at the end of the tutorial.**

 ## Starting the application

 ### Poetry